Ecosphere (aquarium): Concerns

-A major concern is that the shrimp’s sole habitat is shrinking, with over 90% of Hawaii’s anchialine pools having disappeared due to development, and this species of shrimp is disappearing along with them.
+In 2010 the National Science Foundation reported that the shrimp’s sole habitat is shrinking, with over 90% of Hawaii’s anchialine pools having disappeared due to development, and this species of shrimp is disappearing along with them.

 Comparable objects and systems

 Commercially packaged aquarium kits, including algae, intended to be left open or closed, are available in Hawaii.
 The customer can use these to create an aquarium comparable to the EcoSphere.

-Theartofscience.eu produces "Beachworld" globes similar to the Ecospheres, with various ornamental additions including beach glass and seashells.

 It is possible to purchase Halocaridina rubra shrimp from Hawaiian aquarium dealers and create home-made sealed aquaria with no other special supplies.
 Sand, gravel, crushed shell, and very well cycled filtered water from a successful saltwater aquarium, diluted with an equal volume of distilled or reverse-osmosis water, with the lowest attainable ammonia content, provides a suitable brackish water mixture.
 A small inoculation of live Spirulina algae may be introduced for food.
 Certain ubiquitous algae and bacteria are likely to be carried by the shrimp themselves and will soon colonize the walls of the container.
 There is a risk that pathogens also may be introduced.

 Closed jar systems like the Ecosphere degrade with time.
 They are "self-sustaining" only in comparison to systems which degrade much more quickly.

 The advantage of an aquarium closed with a lid (rather than a permanently sealed plug, which was found in the base of an EcoSphere) is that if the system goes out of equilibrium, the owner can remedy conditions and prevent a complete die-off.
 Intervention to maintain good water quality allows a larger number of shrimp to live in the open system than can survive in the relatively poor quality closed environment.